suzybee1987/the-book-nook-project/README.md

 ### **Acknowledgements**

 - My Mentor for confidence boosting and helpful advice and feedback.
-- Friends and family for testing the site and giving feedback on different devices.
+- Friends and family for testing the site and giving feedback on different devices, especially my father in law, Alasdair for diligently testing and finding things to be fixed.
-- @Tobi and @Scott_Boning_lead on Slack who supported me through the journey.
+- @Eventyret_mentor, Amy O'Shea, Iryna, Claire Lemmonaire on Slack who supported me through the journey.
 - My husband for all his support, patience and great ideas.
+- and lastly my cheerleaders Emanuel Silva and Jonathan Swift for helping me to stay motivated, sharing great ideas and bad jokes to keep us going.

 [Back to contents](#contents)